KarthiDreamr/Canvas-Token-Optimizer/README.md

 ## 🚀 Live Demo
-_(Placeholder: Update this link once deployed to your GitHub Pages)_ Visit the live demo: [Canvas Token Optimizer](https://your-username.github.io/your-repo-name)
+_(Placeholder: Update this link once deployed to your GitHub Pages)_ Visit the live demo: [Token Canvas Optimizer](https://your-username.github.io/your-repo-name)

 ## 🛠️ How to Use for Optimal Prompt Engineering